 Although the Rainman watermaker was originally designed as a portable system not requiring installation, many of our customers choose to partially or fully install the system in their boat.
 The variations can range widely, including installation of both the pressure supply unit and reverse osmosis case to installing one or the other of the units.

 - You don’t need to install the system.
 Ten minutes after receiving the system, you can be making fresh drinking water.

-- If you are a cruiser and a racer, you can easily offload about 2/3 of a crew member in weight by putting the watermaker ashore.
+- If you are a cruiser and a racer, you can easily offload about 2/3 of a crew member weight by putting the watermaker ashore.

 - No extra holes in your hull.

-- If you are space-constrained, you can remove the system for more people and gear for short trips.
+- If you are space-constrained, you can remove the system to fit more people or gear for short trips.

-- If maintenance is required, you bring the system to a technician rather than a technician to your boat.
+- If maintenance is required, you bring the system to a technician rather than bringing a technician to your boat.

 - When you upgrade your boat, you take the system with you.
 Installing a system in your boat will not add that much value to your boat.

 - You can loan it to a friend.

-- Reduced cost due to no expensive and invasive installation process.
+- Reduced cost due to avoiding expensive and invasive installation process.

-- You can fill up your neighbour’s tanks with our product water extension hose.
+- You can fill your neighbour’s tanks with the product water extension hose.